maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 ![](/images/posts/deborah_photography/Screenshot_20211208-123255_2.png)

-Imagine all the complexities involved to capture a water splash that looks as clean and beautiful as this in a split moment of time.
-She's capturing these water splashes in roughly 10,000th of a second.
+Imagine all the complexities involved to capture a water splashes that looks as clean and beautiful as this in roughly 10,000th of a second.

-The women ended up winning the competition in her local photography club and it's all history from there in terms of her journey with high speed macro photography.

 ![](/images/posts/deborah_photography/marketing2WM.jpg)

+Oh, and before I forget...the women in her local photography club ended up winning the competetiion.
+Aft